yousefabdi/MOSM/ReadMe.txt

 %   DOI: 10.1016/j.asoc.2019.105991

+The MOSM_Big-Opts.zip can be downloaded and extacted on the computer.
---= The script is run by SearchManager script. =--
+=--= The script is run by SearchManager script =--=